 This is up to you as it is your data.

 It is important to get this right.
 The process of deleting supporters cannot be undone and you also lose related information (petitions signed, opt-in history and so on) for those deleted supporters from the system too.

 There are several Profile filters that can identify groups of supporters.
 We would recommend first analysing your database by creating broad groups of supporters using combinations of the Last participation date filter, Email Engagement Scoring filter (if you have the Email module) and other filters such as whether they have donated or taken action.

-Who you remove really depends on your data – for example, you might find a massive group that are not opted in and haven’t done anything at all, perhaps from an old import.
+Who you remove really depends on your data and how you manage it – for example, you might find a massive group that are not opted in and haven’t done anything at all, perhaps from an old import.
 You may then decide that this group can be deleted, freeing up space.
-Some investigation is worth it to begin.
+Some investigation is definitely worth it to begin.

 For example, you could create a filter that looks at those supporters who are not opted-in to anything, and who have not participated for over a year or two, and who have never donated.
 You may decide that keeping these supporters in your database is not worth it and to delete them.